clastix/kamaji/docs/content/reference/api.md

-LoadBalancer contains the current status of the load-balancer.
+loadBalancer contains the current status of the load-balancer.

 <table>
     <thead>